 You may hear people say that reward-based training is “bribing the dog,” that reward-based trainers don’t know how to say, “No,” or set limits.
 Some people feel dogs should do things just to please people, not for rewards.
 Not true.
 Giving a dog a reward for doing something isn’t bribery, it’s payment for doing the “job” you asked him to do.
 The rewards are most often food, especially something extra delicious, but for some dogs the opportunity to play with a special toy can be highly motivating.
 Petting can be a reward for some dogs but it’s hard to use in when teaching new things because it can be very distracting.

 Dogs think in the “here and now” so the dog needs to get his reward immediately.
 Their brains can’t understand waiting until the end of the week to get a paycheck.
 You may like being praised by your boss, but getting your paycheck is what motivates you to go to work every day.
 Same thing for your dog; he enjoys it when you praise him and talk nicely to him, but if he’s doing a difficult job, like sitting still on a walk when he sees another dog, he needs that paycheck!
-(See Dog Training Using Rewards: How To on how to train this way.)
+(See Dog Training Using Rewards: How To)

 Why Not Use Punishments?